The hitchhiker's guide to the IXPE data analysis: Appendix - Background rejection after DU2 anomaly

 with best-fit ($\chi^2/dof = 0.69$) parameters: \begin{itemize} \item $k_a = (0.71 \pm 0.05)$, \item $k_b = (0.21 \pm 0.07) \textrm{ keV}$, \item $k_c = 1.5 \pm 0.2 \textrm{ keV}$, \item $k_d = (0.0012 \pm 0.0006) \textrm{ keV}^{-1}$. \end{itemize}

-About the last parameter, \texttt{TRK\_BORD}, as reported by \cite{DiMarco23a}, an energy-dependent behavior is not observed, nor is a variation after the anomaly; thus, the condition for background rejection is given by the cut for border pixels ${>}1$.
+Regarding the last parameter, \texttt{TRK\_BORD}, as reported in Ref.~\cite{DiMarco23a}, no energy-dependent behavior is observed; however, after the anomaly, an increase in events with large \texttt{TRK\_BORD} values is observed, likely due to more noisy pixels.
+Thus, the old condition is too strong to apply, introducing systematic effects in the measured polarization; as a result, the condition for background rejection was relaxed, and the new selection is given by the cut for border pixels ${>}5$.

-In conclusion, after the anomaly, new cuts in the background rejection have to be adopted, and aiming to remove the small population of events having a high energy fraction (${>}$0.9), the rejection procedure should also be applied in the case of bright sources.
+In conclusion, after the anomaly, new cuts in the background rejection have to be adopted, and they are included in the \ixpe CALDB and in the software \texttt{filter\_background.py} starting by version 3.2.
+Aiming to remove the population of events with a high energy fraction (${>}$0.9), the rejection procedure should be applied to DU2 data in any case, also for bright sources.